solana-labs/solana/book/src/proposals/one-round-finality.md

 # Practical Finality in One Round of Consensus

-The cluster can achieve a high degree of finality though Tower consensus, and the cluster commits to an exponentially increasing of safety for a block.
-This safety is based on the commitment of any validator from switching votes to an alternative fork.
+The cluster can achieve a high degree of finality though Tower consensus as the cluster commits to an exponentially increasing of safety for a block.
+This safety is based on the commitment of any voting validator from switching votes to an alternative fork.
 It is possible to achieve finality a different way, leaders can agree not to propose alternative forks.

 If only a part of the cluster has agreed not to propose alternative forks the deterministic leader schedule can be used to calculate